dagronf/CIFilterFactory/README.md

 ### Value ranges

 A lot of the APIs define minimum and/or maximum values for input values.
 Unfortunately, these values are only publicly visible from Apple's documentation or via the programmatic interface.

-This library embeds the min/max definitions into the code comments, as well as defining clamping ranges for input values to ensure correct behaviour.
+The generated code embeds the min/max definitions into the code comments, as well as defining clamping ranges for input values to ensure correct behaviour.
+Range definitions for each range-appropriate parameter are also automatically generated and made available for your code to validate against if needed.

 ### OS Dependent types